ionoid/install-ionoid/README.md

 It is used for `sudo` command to install programs if necessary.

 This command downloads the installation script and execute it with `bash` making sure to pass the right envrionment variables.
+The new generated image will be stored in the `output` directory where the original image is located.

 Supported environment variables are: